What Are the Benefits of Speeding Up a Website?

 14. Combine Your Background Images into Image Sprites

-The more requests a user’s browser has to make to your server, the slower your website will be for that user; most website templates are made up of multiple background images, and this ends up creating several different requests whenever visitor’s try to load the website.
-The solution to this is to combine those images into one, so that a visitor’s browser only has to request one image when trying to load your website; this can be achieved with image Sprites.
+The more requests a user’s browser has to make to your server, the slower your website will be for that user; most website templates are made up of multiple background images, and this ends up creating several different requests whenever a visitor tries to load the website.
+The solution to this is to combine those images into one so that a visitor’s browser only has to request one image when trying to load your website; this can be achieved with image Sprites.

 15. Enable HTTP Keep-Alive